AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 ### Maximum limit for events in read data calls

 Read data API is limited to access fewer than 250,000 events per request.
-This includes events that are accessed but not returned, such as events that are being filtered out of the response.
+This limit includes events that are accessed but not returned, such as events that are being filtered out of the response.
 An error message is returned when the maximum limit is reached.
 This maximum limit applies to [List Values](xref:sds-stream-data#list-values), [List Summaries](xref:sds-stream-data#list-summaries), [List Sampled Values](xref:sds-stream-data#list-sampled-values).